 The Missing Piece of the Orchestra

 In our Email marketing platform example, as well as being able to communicate and query between your services, you can add external partner API services to enhance your application’s functionality.

 For example, you could add a data enrichment service, such as FullContact, in order to enrich your contact data, allowing for the creation of more granular lists and more targeted messaging.

 However, you would have to create individual connections from each of your APIs to allow them to communicate with your external partner API.
 This may not sound like a big task, but bare in mind that you would have to do the same for any other external partner API you want your service to connect to.

 All of a sudden the number of connections to create and maintain begin to snowball, creating significant developer overhead.

 This is why at Cyclr we propose another way of managing external partner API connections, by integrating only one API – ours.

-The Cyclr API orchestrates all of your API connections, providing you with an orchestration layer to manage the flow of data and build automation workflows on top of.
-Our management console and visual, drag and drop integration builder also allows for the delegation of previously developer only integration tasks to other areas of your team, including marketing and sales, leaving developers to develop your product!
+The Cyclr API orchestrates all of your API connections, providing you with an orchestration layer to manage the flow of data and build automation workflows on top of it.
+Our management console and visual, drag-and-drop integration builder also allows for the delegation of previously developer-only integration tasks to other areas of your team, including marketing and sales, leaving developers to develop your product!